-Green jobs and skills: rapidly increase the number of skilled green jobs, and protect workers and communities through a just transition to a low-carbon, nature-rich, circular economy.
-This includes creating opportunities for young people to develop green skills and linking skills training to attractive, well-paid, low-carbon jobs.
+Support new green jobs.
+Protect workers and communities through a just transition to a low-carbon, nature-rich, circular economy, including linking skills training to low-carbon jobs.

 Green jobs and training will both be necessary to achieve any credible sustainable vision and economic plan for the region.
 The green economy is already the fastest growing part of the UK economy, and action in this area will benefit the region.